yinggoings/retro-video-store/ada-project-docs/wave_02.md

 }
 ```

+*Hint: We recommended calculating the available inventory dynamically.
+The video's available inventory is equal to the video's total inventory minus the number of rentals associated with that video.*

 #### Errors & Edge Cases to Check

 - The API should return back detailed errors and a status `404: Not Found` if the customer does not exist